The purpose of a Negligent Operator Treatment System (NOTS) hearing is to:

 - The history or potential severity of the consequence of driving errors.
 For example, the driver’s responsibility for the safety of passengers or transportation of hazardous materials, which, in the event of a collision, may result in injury, death or extensive property damage due to fire or explosion.

-- If the driving record contains a long history of driving violations and/or at-fault collisions, a stronger action may be required to motivate lasting change.
-However a driving record which indicates only a few recent violations may not indicate the need for a strong sanction.
+- If the driver’s record contains a long history of driving violations and/or at-fault collisions, a stronger action may be required to motivate lasting change.
+However a driver’s record which indicates only a few recent violations may not indicate the need for a strong sanction.

 - A driver who has attended Traffic Violator School more than once and who continues to violate traffic laws may require a more severe sanction.